utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 ### Known conflicts with other Plugins

 Some plugins that may create problems with the WooCommerce API:

+- [Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) – Utrust plugin doesn't support yet automatic subscriptions, so the payment method won't be displayed when there is a Subscription on the cart.

 - [WPML](https://wpml.org/) – If configurated to use URL parameters, it redirects the HTTP requests to the WooCommerce API to the site URL with the `lang=en` parameter.
 One of the solutions is to change WPML to a folder system (`/en/`), another is to add the default language parameter in the `Callback URL` setting (e.g. `https://<your-site>/?lang=en&wc-api=wc_utrust`).